c2corg/browserslist-update-action/README.md

 # browserslist-update-action

-A GitHub Action that runs `npx update-browserslist-db@latest` on a repository and proposes a pull request to merge updates.
+A GitHub Action that runs `update-browserslist-db@latest` on a repository and proposes a pull request to merge updates.
+Since v2.5, also supports other package managers (yarn, pnpm, bun, deno).

 ## v2 vs v1